longhorn/longhorn/enhancements/20220913-longhorn-system-backup-restore.md

     	ManagerImage           string      `json:"managerImage"`
     }
     ```
+1. Backup the Volumes to the backup target.
+1. Backup the BackingImages to the backup target after the Volumes.
+We only backup those BackingImages not being used in this stage because we already backup the BackingImages used by the Volumes when backing up the Volumes automatically.
 1. Generated the resource YAML files:
    <a name="system-backup-resources"></a>
    1. Generate the API extension resource YAML file.